 It is crucial to have a licensed electrician conduct a thorough evaluation of your home’s electrical system.
 They will assess the current capacity of your electrical panel and inspect the condition of all wiring.
 This will allow them to ensure that your electrical infrastructure can safely support the total load from all connected electrical appliances, devices, and electrical equipment.

-A detailed inventory of all items drawing power and wattages will identify which are high power consumption.
+A detailed inventory of all items drawing power and wattages will identify which are high-power users.
 The audit determines whether your capacity (often 100 amps) adequately meets your household’s needs or if an upgrade to 200 amps is warranted based on the overall electrical load.
 Taking these proactive steps will prevent electrical circuit overloads across circuits.

 Strategic Appliance Placement